 Google Play, the official marketplace for Android apps, often ends up being a host for malicious apps.
 This marketplace is constantly battling the developers who upload such apps, but some still get a lot of downloads before they get taken down.
 Recent mobile app security statistics show that those apps manage to deceive millions of smartphone users.
 Based on a report from September 2019, harmful apps currently available on Google Play amassed over 335 million downloads combined.

 One of the nastiest types of malware today is ransomware.
 These malicious apps lock you out of your data and try to extort money from their targets.
 Since millions use their smartphones to access the internet, hackers are actively targeting those devices.
-In just one year, during 2018, analysts have registered a huge spike of ransomware activity on mobile, and predict this trend will continue throughout 2019 and 2020.
+In just one year, during 2018, analysts have registered a huge spike of ransomware activity on mobile and predicted this trend would continue throughout 2019 and 2020.

 Rooting or jailbreaking your phone might sound like a great idea, leaving many possibilities for further tinkering, but that also opens up the door to malware.
 Mobile operating systems have certain built-in protection against hacker attacks, which root and jailbreak remove.
 Mobile device usage statistics reveal that Android users are more prone to having their phones hacked as only 1 in 828 consumer iPhones have been jailbroken.